golanlevin/DrawingWithMachines/lectures/topics/gcode/README.md

 ## Other Workflows

-* A plugin for vpype, [*vpype-gcode*](https://github.com/plottertools/vpype-gcode), is a plugin which allows generation of G-code in a Python environment.
+* A plugin for vpype, [*vpype-gcode*](https://github.com/plottertools/vpype-gcode), allows generation of G-code in a Python environment.